jack-richards/bptf-autopricer/README.md

 - A higher **buy** percentage means that the auto pricer is willing to buy items for a higher price than prices.tf.
 - A lower **sell** percentage means that the auto pricer is willing to sell items for a lower price than prices.tf.

+The default in the config is the settings I used while using this auto pricer with a trading bot.

 ```JSON
 "maxPercentageDifferences": {
   "buy": 5,